-NZ IFRS 16 Leases, removes the classification of leases as either operating leases or finance leases - for the lessee - effectively treating all leases as finance leases.
+NZ IFRS 16 Leases removes the classification of leases as either operating leases or finance leases - for the lessee - effectively treating all leases as finance leases.
 Lessor accounting remains similar to current practice - i.e. lessors continue to classify leases as finance and operating.
 The standard is effective for annual reporting periods beginning on or after 1 January 2019.
-The impact of the standard has the effect of taking the current leases that the Group are committed to (\$5m as disclosed in note D3 above) and recognising leased assets and liability in the balance sheet.
-A number of the leases have a renewal period of 20 years when the current lease terms end and were these to be renewed by at least one 20 year period, it is estimated the commitments would be between \$18m-\$20m.
+The impact of the standard has the effect of taking the current leases that the Group are committed to (as disclosed in note D3 above) and recognising these as leased assets and liabilities in the consolidated statement of financial position.
+A number of the leases have a renewal period of 21 years when the current lease terms end and were these to be renewed by at least one 21 year period, it is estimated the commitments would be approximately \$10.6 million.